talismanco/mirror/docs/development/workflow.md

 The overall flow of Gitflow is:

-    A `develop` branch is created from `master`
+    A `next` branch is created from `master`
-    A release branch is created from `develop`
+    A release branch is created from `next`
-    Feature branches are created from `develop`
+    Feature branches are created from `next`
-    When a feature is complete it is merged into the `develop` branch When the release branch is done it is merged into `develop` and `master` If an issue in `master` is detected a hotfix branch is created from `master` Once the hotfix is complete it is merged to both `develop` and `master`
+    When a feature is complete it is merged into the `next` branch When the release branch is done it is merged into `next` and `master` If an issue in `master` is detected a hotfix branch is created from `master` Once the hotfix is complete it is merged to both `next` and `master`